roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 The NGiNX ingress controller works by mounting the Kubernetes Secret into the controller as a file.

-As mentioned earlier, the GKE ingress controller makes a copy of the secret as a Compute SSL Certificate.
-This means that certificates used in the default GKE Kubernetes load balancers are stored in two separate locations: the Kubernetes cluster, as a secret, and in GCP, as a Certificate resource.
+As mentioned earlier, the GCE ingress controller makes a copy of the secret as a Compute SSL Certificate.
+This means that certificates used in the default Kubernetes load balancers are stored in two separate locations: the Kubernetes cluster, as a secret, and in GCP, as a Certificate resource.

 The following commands will show certificates: